jb55/io.c/README.md

 Having abstract readers and writers will allow libraries to read and write data from different sources using the same api.

+Future: piping data to and from different sources, stream abstraction, etc

 ## Example

 ```c